Contact: Brian P. Kelly, Editor, Lets Go Publish!

 "50 Ways" for Mayor George C. Brown to Create a Better City

-Editors' Note: Book contents are dependent on major assumption: George C. Brown will be elected Mayor on November 5, 2019.
+Editors' Note: Book contents are dependent on major assumption: George C. Brown was elected Mayor on November 5, 2019.
 Would it not be nice if there were more than fifty ways to make Wilkes-Barre a nicer and better city?
 Well, there are!
 And, there is a link below to permit you to download the whole book so you can hold the new Mayor accountable for providing WB residents every-one of those "50 ways," and even more.

 Above == Cover of new book about how Wilkes-Barre can improve for the better Click on Read More and when you get to the end of the press release, there is a free download.